France detains UK boat as spat over fishing rights escalates – KION546

 The other boat was fined for not complying with orders to allow French authorities to board the vessel to conduct checks, the statement tweeted by Girardin said.
 Additional checks by French maritime gendarmes found no further infraction of fishing regulations.

-The minister tweeted that the French patrol that stopped the vessels “fits within the framework of the hardening of controls in the Channel” in the context of fishing license discussions with the UK.
+The fines represent the latest round of tensions in long-running disputes between the UK and France over the rights of French and British vessels to fish in each country’s waters following Brexit.

-The fines represent the latest round of tensions in long-running disputes between the UK and France over the rights of French and British vessels to fish in each country’s waters following the Brexit deal.
+The latest French measures come in response to the UK government’s refusal to grant post-Brexit fishing licenses to several French fishermen.
+Beaune said that nearly half of French applications to fish in British waters had been refused; an EU commission spokesperson told journalists on Tuesday that the as of October 1, the UK has granted licenses to 15 out of the 47 smaller French vessels that applied to fish in UK territorial waters.

-Girardin is set to announce on Thursday retaliatory measures against the UK for not granting sufficient licenses to French fishing vessels.
+Of the remaining vessels, France has agreed to rescind applications for 17 vessels whose evidence of their fishing activity in British waters pre-Brexit was considered poor, the spokesperson said.

 The-CNN-Wire